How Japanese Teriyaki differs from Western’s

-According to the article 照り焼き on Wikipedia Japan, “Teriyaki (照り焼き, テリヤキ)” has become a popular dish in many countries.
+According to the article 照り焼き on Japanese Wikipedia, now, “Teriyaki (照り焼き, テリヤキ)” has become a popular dish in many countries.

-After excess oil in the pan is removed with a paper towel, the meat is cooked with Teriyaki sauce over medium heat until the surface of the meat shines and the sauce becomes viscous.
+After excess oil in the pan is removed with a paper towel, the meat is cooked with Teriyaki Sauce over medium heat until its surface shines and the sauce becomes viscous.

 Teriyaki Sauce is actually a versatile sauce, which can also be used for hamburg steak and other meat dishes.

 Today, I did research about Japanese Teriyaki Sauce and found out that many professional chefs say that there is a golden ratio for it.